Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 Version, LNS discovery and CUPS update endpoints are not affected.

-## Possible solutions
+## Possible solution

-### Delayed processing of messages from losing LNSs

-The main idea here is to store locally on the LNS a dictionary mapping DevEui and whether we were the losing gateway for that DevEui, as decided from the Function.
+The main is to store locally on the LNS a dictionary mapping DevEui and whether we were the losing gateway for that DevEui, as decided from the Function.
 Based on that we would delay the processing of future messages for all losing gateways.
 This should give enough time to the preferred LNS to process the message and keep the active connection to Iot Hub.

-#### Handling of background tasks ❔
+### Handling of background tasks

 When we create a (singleton) instance of the NetworkServer.LoRaDeviceCache we start a background periodical check to ensure the device twins for the DevEuis we encountered are kept fresh.